Why Cairo

 - Day 1: Museum focus, Tahrir Square orientation, Nile dinner cruise

-- Day 2: Islamic Cairo walking route, Citadel, rooftop tea pause
+- Day 2: Islamic Cairo walking route, Citadel, and rooftop tea pause

 - Optional Day 3: Coptic Quarter and Saqqara excursion